dearcosmoises2-bot/Weather-Application/README.md

 ## Database Setup

-To create the database and table, run the included SQL file
+To create the database and table, run the included SQL file in your own query

 ## Installation